Sinuiju Special Administrative Region: History

-In 2001, North Korean leader Kim Jong Il visited Shanghai, where Chinese officials attempted to impress him with China's economic reforms.
+In 2001, North Korean leader Kim Jong Il visited Shanghai, where Chinese officials attempted to impress him with China's reform and opening up.
 Impressed, Kim told Chinese leader Jiang Zemin that "From the time China started to implement the policy of openness and reform, it achieved a tremendous success, especially in Shanghai.
 This proves that this policy of the Communist Party of China is a correct one."
 He was interested by greenhouses, and considered them as a potential solution to North Korea's food shortages.
 He learned the name of their developer, the Chinese-Dutch businessman Yang Bin, and told his subordinates to create contacts with him.

 Yang was willing to replicate his business in North Korea, and he and his colleagues travelled to Pyongyang and built a sample greenhouse.
 Kim Tong Gyu, a member of the Central Committee of the Workers' Party of Korea and the official in charge of negotiations with Yang, suggested to him on 21 January 2001 about a cooperation on a bigger project.
 He told Yang about the failed special economic zone in Rason in the 1980s, and said that North Korea was considering creating a new 27 km² zone in Sinuiju, asking him whether he would want to be the zone's director.
 Yang told Kim he could not make this decision immediately, and Kim replied they were in no rush.

 On his next visit to Pyongyang, Yang said he agreed in principle, but with several conditions.
 He asked for the zone to be enlarged from 27 km² to 82 km², meaning that the bridge that connects China to Sinuiju would be included in the area as well.
 He additionally said that it should not be a special economic zone, but rather a special administrative region.
 He explained the difference by saying a SEZ simply has a special economic regime, while a SAR has autonomy in almost every area except defense and foreign policy.
 He said that China had two SARs, Hong Kong and Macau, which at that time were established just a few years ago, and were the most economically successful cities in China.

 North Korean officials were reluctant, but Yang insisted by saying that foreign investors were already familiar with the SAR system.
-North Korean officials asked "But can we create a SAR but call it SEZ?"
-Yang, countered by saying the name was an important signal to foreigners.
+North Korean officials still wanted to call the area an SEZ, but Yang countered by saying the name was an important signal to foreigners.
 North Korean officials agreed, and Yang also negotiated that the new SAR would have its own Basic Law, published in open sources, its own passport, and its own flag and seal.
 The Basic Law was heavily modelled after Hong Kong's, drafted by prominent lawyers from Hong Kong and Macau, and stipulated that the SAR would last 50 years and would have its own legal system.